Danasul/Banking-System-in-Java-with-source-code/Banking-System-in-Core-Java-master/README.md

 2. **User withdraws money**:
    - The `WithdrawMoney` component captures the withdrawal details and sends them to the application logic.
    - The application logic updates the customer's balance and saves the updated records back to `Bank.dat`.

+## Code Snippets and Examples

+This section highlights important parts of the Java banking system application, specifically focusing on account creation and money withdrawal functionalities.

+---

+### WithdrawMoney.java

+This class handles the withdrawal of money from existing accounts.

+**Main Benefits**:
+1. **Graphical User Interface (GUI)**:
+   Designed using **Swing** to create an intuitive interface for users to input withdrawal details.

+2. **Account Information Retrieval**:
+   Automatically retrieves and displays account details (e.g., account holder name, balance) when the account number is entered.

+3. **Input Validation**:
+   Ensures that:
+   - Fields such as account number and withdrawal amount are not empty.
+   - The withdrawal amount does not exceed the available balance.

+4. **Data Handling**:
+   Loads account records from a file (**Bank.dat**) and updates these records after a successful withdrawal.

+5. **Balance Management**:
+   Updates the account balance after each withdrawal, ensuring accurate financial management.

+6. **Error Handling**:
+   Displays informative error messages in case of invalid inputs, such as:
+   - Nonexistent account numbers.
+   - Insufficient funds.

+7. **Data Persistence**:
+   Ensures that changes (like updated balances) are saved back to the file, allowing for persistence across application sessions.

+8. **User-Friendly Experience**:
+   Offers buttons to save or cancel the operation, contributing to a better user experience.

+---

+These examples demonstrate how the Java banking system provides a robust, user-friendly experience while maintaining data integrity and security.